Ticketed

 About the barge

-Everyone takes it in turn to cook (in teams of four), wash up, clean the cabin and swab the decks.
-The new galley has two four-burner gas ovens and two electric ’fridges.
+She has six separate twin-berth cabins with full-length wide berths, reading lights and mobile charging points.
+There are three wash rooms / WCs with running hot and cold water, and a shower.
+You bring your own sleeping bag and pillow(s).
+Everyone takes it in turn to cook (in teams of four), wash up, sweep the cabin and swab the decks.
+The galley has two four-burner gas ovens and two electric fridges.
 There is running hot water at the two sinks.
-Should the weather turn chilly there is warm air central heating to all living areas.
+Should the weather turn chilly there is central heating to all living areas.

-Below decks the cabins are in the part of the barge that was once the main hold; the galley and saloon are located in the fore hold.
+Below decks the cabins are in the part of the barge that was once the main hold.
+The galley and saloon are located in the fore hold.
 The skipper’s cabin is in the stern; the mate’s is in the fo’c’sle.
-The Trust runs a training programme with up to ten new trainee mates, or “third hands” each year, so a third hand may be sailing with us in addition to the mate, also berthing in the fo’c’sle.
+The Trust runs a training programme for new mates, so a ‘third hand’ trainee may be sailing with us, also berthing in the fo’c’sle.

 About the experience